Related Content

 So parties of two people can avoid having people occupying the seat next to them.

-Note that there is no catering benefit to travel in first class
+Note that there is no catering benefit included with 1st class tickets.

 The booking process